 Planting is manageable as a whole class activity if you have one adult per student group.
-Other options: Have students plant, with your help, one group at a time while the rest of the class is engaged in other activities.
+Another option is to have students plant, one group at a time, while the rest of the class is engaged in other activities.

 Things to note about the making an Earth System in a Bottle: